xtreemze/defend/README.md

 ## A Procedurally Generated Tower Defense WebGame

-When loaded, three cameras rotate in an interactive orbit around a plane with 100 subdivisions where towers can randomly be placed.
+When loaded, three cameras rotate in an interactive orbit around a plane where towers are randomly placed.
 Enemies will fall from the sky in the unoccupied areas and will make their way to the center.

 ![alt](https://raw.githubusercontent.com/xtreemze/defend/master/release/screenshot1.png)